London court to hear Dana Gas sukuk case in September

-DUBAI/LONDON London's High Court plans to hold a full hearing in September on efforts by Abu Dhabi-listed Dana Gas DANA.AD to restructure $700 million of its Islamic bonds, sources familiar with the case said on Wednesday.
+DUBAI/LONDON (Reuters) - London's High Court plans to hold a full hearing in September on efforts by Abu Dhabi-listed Dana Gas (DANA.AD) to restructure $700 million of its Islamic bonds, sources familiar with the case said on Wednesday.

 The sources were speaking after a High Court judge heard legal arguments from Dana Gas and Deutsche Bank (DBKGn.DE), which is representing investors in the Islamic bonds, or sukuk.